 What is F.A.C.T.?

-With advancements in technology, we now have the ability to discover abnormalities at much earlier stages utilizing fluorescence.
-Fluorescence technology will assist in discovering abnormal lesions at the earliest stages.
-Identifying more than just cancer, fluorescence technology allows us to discover increased metabolic activity, which can result from a palatal burn, to a cheek bite to a squamous cell carcinoma.
+With advancements in technology, we now have the ability to screen for abnormalities using fluorescence.
+Fluorescence technology will assist in visualizing abnormal lesions at the earliest stages.
+Screening for more than just cancer, fluorescence technology allows us to visualize increased metabolic activity, which can result from a palatal burn, to a cheek bite to a squamous cell carcinoma.
 So how do we decipher between the burn and bite, to anything more severe…introducing the F.A.C.T.
 Oral Health Protocol™.

 The F.A.C.T.
 Oral Health protocol will help guide us through the process of elimination to determine the next steps in diagnoses.
 F.A.C.T. stands for Fluorescence Assessment, Cytology Test.

 During the Fluorescence Assessment, we are looking for dark lesions.
 If you see any lesions that appear dark, or abnormal, experts suggest you re-assess within 2 weeks.
 Any trauma due to thermal or mechanical damage will have healed by that time.

 If the lesion is still present and continues to exhibit a loss of fluorescence, we will then move to the next step of the protocol, a Cytology Test using CytID.
 This simple and inexpensive test will give us a diagnostic result read by a pathologist on what is happening on a cellular level.
 Receiving results back in approximately a week, the readings will report Normal, Dysplastic, or Malignant along with additional notes on other conditions such as presence of fungus, bacteria, leukoplakia, etc. HPV testing is also available with CytID.